CHRISTENINGS, WEDDINGS AND FUNERALS

 - You can make amazing vows, or promises, in a church.
 These vows, made in public, will help you to stay together and grow together.

-- Our Rector, Andrew, has a very particular role to play in your wedding, blending ancient tradition and modern experience to reflect your story.
+- Our Rector, Yann, has a very particular role to play in your wedding, blending ancient tradition and modern experience to reflect your story.
 Because of the relationship with the Rector, your wedding can be made personal, memorable, meaningful and beautiful.
 For more information about getting married at All Saints Headley, click this link.

 - Church buildings offer outstanding beauty.
 Old or new, intimate or grand, and All Saints offers a stunning wedding venue, with its ancient, intimate building and historic Lychgate.
 The churchyard offers many opportunities for fabulous wedding photographs with plenty of room for all your guests.

 - Church buildings offer centuries of history.
 You can feel you’re becoming part of history itself by marrying in the same place as your relatives.

 - You can be involved in making choices about your ceremony.
 You can even use an online ceremony planner to get you started.
 For some people, a church simply seems like the proper place to get married.
 Churches can be described as 'peaceful', 'serene', or having an atmosphere that makes marrying there a particularly special experience.